 The molecules are ‘hydrophilic’, which means they can dissolve in water, and ‘lipophilic’, which can dissolve in oil.

 They produce the foaming’ and lathering effect in our personal care products.

 - Hydrophilic: Water loving

-The most common Surfactants that you find in your personal care products are sulfated detergents
+These are the most popular that you find in your personal care products are sulfate detergents:

 - Sodium lauryl sulfate

 - Disodium lauryl sulfosuccinate

 - Cocoamidopropyl betaine

 - Alpha-Olefin sulfonate